-On the eve of this new millennium, Pope Saint John Paul II, on October 1st, 1999, the feast of Saint Therese of Lisieux, in the Apostolic Letter Spes Aedificandi (‘building up hope, or hope must be built up). proclaimed Saints Bridget of Sweden, Catherine of Siena and Teresa Benedicta of the Cross (Edith Stein) co-patronesses of Europe, which could sure use their intercession, more than two decades from that auspicious announcement.
+A quarter of a century ago, on the eve of the new millennium, Pope Saint John Paul II, on October 1st, 1999, the feast of Saint Therese of Lisieux, proclaimed Saints Bridget of Sweden, Catherine of Siena and Teresa Benedicta of the Cross (Edith Stein) co-patronesses of Europe, in his Apostolic Letter Spes Aedificandi (‘building up hope, or hope must be built up).
+The beleaguered continent could use their intercession, more than now than when that prescient proclamation was made.
 Here is an excerpt with the Holy Father’s words on Edith Stein, whose own entrance into eternity, we just celebrated, to whom, as a fellow philosopher, and who suffered under the Nazis as he had done, Karol Wojtyla had a great devotion:

 8. With Edith Stein—Saint Teresa Benedicta of the Cross—we enter a very different historical and cultural context.
 For she brings us to the heart of this tormented century, pointing to the hopes which it has stirred, but also the contradictions and failures which have disfigured it.
 Unlike Bridget and Catherine, Edith was not from a Christian family.
 What we see in her is the anguish of the search and the struggle of an existential “pilgrimage”.
 Even after she found the truth in the peace of the contemplative life, she was to live to the full the mystery of the Cross.